Raphael Holzhauser

-Raphael Holzhauser (born 16 February 1993) is an Austrian professional footballer who plays as an attacking midfielder for TSV 1860 Munich, on loan from Belgian First Division A club OH Leuven, and the Austria national team.
+Raphael Holzhauser (born 16 February 1993) is an Austrian professional footballer who plays as an attacking midfielder.
+He is currently playing for Austrian Regionalliga East club Gloggnitz.

 Club career

 Holzhauser was born in Wiener Neustadt, Austria.
 Before the 2010–11 season, he joined Stuttgart's second team, playing in the 3.
 Liga.
 On 21 January 2012, he made his Bundesliga debut for VfB Stuttgart against Schalke.

 On 1 July 2013, Holzhauser was loaned out to fellow Bundesliga side FC Augsburg until June 2014.

 After his return from Augsburg, he was excluded from the first team squad and had to play for the reserve team in 3.
 Liga for the first half of the 2014–15 campaign.
 In total he made 77 matches for VfB Stuttgart II and finally moved to Austria Wien on 22 January 2015.

 In May 2018, with Holzhauser's Austria Wien contract running out, it was announced Holzhauser would join Swiss Super League side Grasshopper Club Zürich on a free transfer for the 2018–19 season.
 He agreed a two-year deal with Grasshoppers.
 On 2 April 2019, it was confirmed, that Holzhauser's contract had been terminated by mutual consent.

 On 19 June 2019, Holzhauser signed a two-year contract with Belgian club Beerschot.

+On 3 June 2022, Holzhauser was announced at OH Leuven on a two year contract.
+On 11 January 2023, he joined TSV 1860 Munich until the end of the season, with 1860 Munich having the option to purchase him permanently at the end of the season.
+On 15 January 2024, Holzhauser left the club after playing 16 times for the club, scoring once and assisting four times.

+On 30 January 2024, Holzhauser joined Swift Hesperange in Luxembourg.